JesusValeraDev/JesusValeraDev.github.io/content/2024-06-01-the-importance-of-tests-in-our-software.md

 accurate weather information.
 By writing tests, you can verify that the app displays the right forecast for various locations and weather conditions.

+### 🐞 Detecting Bugs Early

+**Writing tests helps catch these bugs early** in the development process, the longer they persist, the harder/expensive they are.

+For example, imagine you're developing a game, and you want to make sure that when the player collects a coin, their score increases.
+Writing a test for this ensures that every time a coin is collected, the score goes up as expected.
+If the test fails, you know something went wrong, and you need to fix it before releasing the game.

-### Facilitating Refactoring 🛠️
+### 🛠️ Facilitating Refactoring

 Refactoring means **making changes to your code to improve its structure or performance without altering its external behavior**.
 Tests act as a safety net during refactoring.
 They ensure that your changes haven't broken any existing functionality.

-For instance, if you decide to optimize the code of your messaging app to make it faster, tests can confirm that users can still send and receive messages without any issues after the changes are made.
+For instance, if you decide to optimize the code of your messaging app to make it faster, tests can confirm that users can still send and receive messages after the changes are made.

-### Encouraging Modularity 🧩
+### 🧩 Encouraging Modularity

 Writing tests encourages you **to break down your code into smaller, more manageable parts**.
 Each part can be tested independently, which makes it easier to identify and fix problems.